 It was, to say the least, not a typical eulogy.

-Last week, when Fathi Hamad, a leader of the Hamas terrorist organization, spoke at a funeral in Gaza City, he had a message for those assembled: “O Muslims, wherever you find a Zionist Jew, you must kill him.”
+When Fathi Hamad, a leader of the Hamas terrorist organization, spoke at a funeral in Gaza City, he had a message for those assembled: “O Muslims, wherever you find a Zionist Jew, you must kill him.”

 The same day, a young Palestinian man scaled the security fence of an Israeli village in the West Bank and stabbed three people.
 One of his victims, a 31-year-old husband and father of two, Yotam Ovadia, died in the attack.